 Where a product is already subject to other existing regulations then those regulations will still apply to that product.
 The General Product Safety Regulations will also apply where they go further than the existing regulations.

 Do the regulations apply to me?

-Yes: if you are providing serviced or self-catering accommodation.
+Yes: if you are providing equipment for the use of customers.

 Note: letting agents can be held responsible for product safety in self-catering accommodation, depending on the terms of their agreement with the property owners.

 The essential requirements are to ensure that you supply only safe products to your customers, and take steps (where appropriate) to help ensure that a product remains safe throughout its period of use.